Explore health content from A to Z.

 I need information about...

 Degenerative joint disease (arthritis) often occurs in the joint of a big toe.
 This bone growth may cause pain and stiffness in the joint.
 Left untreated, arthritis can break down the cartilage and destroy the joint.
 Your treatment options depend on how damaged your joint is.
+There are many non-surgical treatments, but if these are not helpful, surgery may be considered.

 During surgery, bone growth caused by the arthritis is trimmed, and part of the joint is removed.
 A pin can be used to align the bones and to keep them from touching.
 The pin is removed after several weeks.
 In some cases, the entire joint may be replaced with an implant.
 You may have to wear a splint or a surgical shoe for several weeks.
 When healed, the bones become connected with scar tissue.